BrianInGermany/oldcardgames/content/_posts/en/2023-02-25-schafkopf.markdown

 The forehand (player left of dealer) is the first person to bid, and she indicates her willingness to take a game by saying "I would play" (regardless of the game she has in mind).

 The next player then can either bid a higher game (Partner Game < wenz < solo), or say "pass".
 If the next player passes, the remaining players also have the chance to bid a game or pass.
 If a player wants to outbid, they must say what they would play (Partner Game/wenz/solo), and then the original bidder has a chance to outbid (if not already the maximum, solo) or to rescind their bid and let the higher bidder play.
-If everyone passes, a negative game called *Ramsch* or *junk* is played, each man for himself trying to make the __least__ number of points possible.
+If everyone passes, a negative game called *Ramsch* (German for *junk*) is played, each man for himself trying to make the __least__ number of points possible.

 ### Examples:
 A: I would play